Ncloud CLI

 Control command output

-The Ncloud CLI supports two types of output formats.
-If the --output option is not used, then the output is formatted as the default JSON string.
+Ncloud CLI supports two types of output formats.
+If the --output option is not used, then the default JSON format will be output.

 • XML(xml)

-If you want the output as an XML, run the following.
+If you want to output to XML, run the following.

 $ ncloud server getZoneList --output xml